AdobeDocs/analytics.en/help/implement/other/hardcoded.md

 * `https://` designates the protocol.
 Match the protocol used in the image request with the protocol that the rest of your site uses.
 * `example.data.adobedc.net` is the value contained in the [`trackingServer`](/help/implement/vars/config-vars/trackingserver.md) variable.
 * `/b/ss/` is included in all image requests.
 It is part of the file structure for images stored on Adobe data collection servers.
 * `examplersid` is the report suite ID you want to send data to.
+For multiple report suites, separate the IDs with commas and no spaces (such as `examplersid1,examplersid2` and so on).
 * `/1/` is the hit source.
 See `hit_source` under [Data column reference](../../export/analytics-data-feed/c-df-contents/datafeeds-reference.md) in the Export user guide.
 Controls the order that cookies and other methods use to identify visitors.
 * Everything after the query string delimiter (`?`) is data that you want to include in reports.
 See [Data collection query parameters](../validate/query-parameters.md) for the full list of parameters you can include in an image request.